 - Paint over with new lines, colors, logos, etc.

 - Wait anywhere from 30 seconds to two minutes before checking to see if the remover has activated the paint.
 Times will differ depending on the season.

 - Agitate the solution with a deck brush to check for solution activation, then scrub the entire surface with a deck brush.
 For larger areas, consider using a machine designed for paint removal on synthetic turf.

 - Spray down with water, do not allow the paint to dry, this would require you to re-apply remover solution.

 Clear base is offered in both aerosol and bulk applications.
 Aerosol is great for quick touch-ups while bulk can aid in removing large logos and endzone paint more efficiently.
-Click here for our bulk and aerosol clear paint options.
+Click here for our aerosol clear paint option.